f5devcentral/adaptiveapps/solutions/k8s-mutlicluster-resiliency/README.md

 kubectl get pods -o=wide -n=default
 ```

-4. Validate failover resilency by opening a broswer to `https://shop.example.com`, replacing example.com with the FQDN that was configured as part of the solution deployment.
+4. Validate failover resiliency by opening a browser to `https://shop.example.com`, replacing example.com with the FQDN that was configured as part of the solution deployment.

-This can also be validated either programmaticly via API, with the F5 Distributed Cloud console as seen in the attached demo video or simple network tools such as `dig`.
+This can also be validated either programmatically via API, with the F5 Distributed Cloud console as seen in the attached demo video or simple network tools such as `dig`.